tca2/birdseyevyu/README.md

-3. These CSV files can be loaded like any others (and can be opened in Excel); within R, they can easily be used for visualizations, like the following, which was created with the [analysis.R](analysis.R)
+3. These CSV files can be loaded like any others (and can be opened in Excel); within R, they can easily be used for visualizations, like the following, which was created with the [test.R](R/test.R) file:
-    file:

 ![example image](readme-img.png)

+Ideally, this kind of plot would be created using an arbitrary number of files with a command such as:

+`plot_ts()` (for ‘plot time series’)

 ## Other packages